MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/winsock-kernel-socket-categories.md

 # Winsock Kernel Socket Categories

-The Winsock Kernel (WSK) [Network Programming Interface (NPI)](network-programming-interface.md) defines four different categories of sockets: *basic sockets*, *listening sockets*, *datagram sockets*, and *connection-oriented sockets*.
+The Winsock Kernel (WSK) [Network Programming Interface (NPI)](network-programming-interface.md) defines five different categories of sockets: *basic sockets*, *listening sockets*, *datagram sockets*, *connection-oriented sockets*, and *traditional sockets*.
 Each WSK socket category has unique functionality and supports a different set of socket functions.
 A WSK application must specify which category of WSK socket it is creating whenever it creates a new socket.
 The purpose for each WSK socket category is as follows:

 <a href="" id="basic-sockets-------"></a>**Basic Sockets**
 Basic sockets are used only to get and set transport stack socket options or to perform socket I/O control operations.
 Basic sockets cannot be bound to a local transport address and do not support sending or receiving network data.